redpesk-common/recovery-tools-binding/docs/2-recovery-usages.md

 ### Rebooting to recovery mode

-The system will go into recovery mode automatically in the third time it boots if you [activate]({% chapter_link recovery-tools-binding.restoring-redpesk-os-guide#rebooting-to-recovery-mode %}) the recovery mode.
+The system will automatically go into recovery mode  the third time it boots if you [activate]({% chapter_link recovery-tools-binding.restoring-redpesk-os-guide#rebooting-to-recovery-mode %}) the recovery mode.
 Indeed, the `BOOTCOUNT` variable is increased at each boot by the U-Boot bootloader.
-The limit to its variable is normally `3` that's why you will go to the recovery mode with this value.
+The limit to its variable is normally `3` that's why you will go into recovery mode with this value.

 ```
 Normal Boot